daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

 ### Step 5

-Run the code in your terminal to confirm the workspace is created for the repository.
+Run the code on your terminal to confirm that the workspace has been created for the repository.

 ```bash
 daytona ls
 ```
-You should see that the workspace is running
+You should see that the workspace is running.

 ### Step 6

-Run this command to open workspace in the IDE you selected when setting up your preferred one.
+Run this command to open the workspace in the IDE you selected when setting up your preferred one.
 The name of the workspace is usually the repository name if you didn't modify it when prompted in the creation of the workspace.
 In my case, it's `postgresql-playground-in-daytona`

 ```bash
 daytona code WORKSPACE-NAME
 ```

-Now, your preferred IDE should be open and you'll be prompted to reopen in container.
+Now, your preferred IDE should be open and you'll be prompted to reopen the container.
 Click it and the IDE should restart.
 Now, you should be in the workspace of the repository you created.

-In my case, i used terminal SSH as the default IDE in my `daytona` installation.
+In my case, I used terminal SSH as the default IDE in my `daytona` installation.
 So my workspace is opened in my terminal.
 ![screenshot of my workspace in my terminal](assets/20240823_how_to_setup_postgresql_playground_in_daytona_img_3.jpg)

-Follow the set of instructions in the next section to interact with the PostgreSQL development environment.
+Follow the instructions in the next section to interact with the PostgreSQL development environment.

 ## Performing Some Basic PostgreSQL CRUD Operations in the Workspace